 London SE1 9PX

 The National Theatre is on the South Bank, just minutes from Covent Garden, the West End and Waterloo.
-The front entrances are on the riverside walkway.
+The main entrance is on the riverside walkway.

 A brilliant NT Future is on the way